Collection inventory

 Related Material

 A 1915 copy of Wood's memoirs, Note-book of an Attaché, has been transferred to Rare Books for cataloging.
-Please refer to the Classic Catalog to locate this item.
+Please refer to Libraries Search to locate this item.

 See also the Eric Fisher Wood Family Photographs.